asertorio/mcp-compiler/README.md

 # MCP Builder

 A web-based visual tool for creating **MCP (Model Context Protocol) servers** from REST APIs.
-Build, configure, and export production-ready MCP servers that integrate with Claude and other AI assistants.
+Build, configure, and export MCP servers that integrate with Claude and other AI assistants.

 ## 🎯 Features